Updated August 24, 2023

 How to Create a Thermometer Chart in Excel?

 Let’s understand how to create a thermometer chart with the below steps in Excel.

-Step 1: Select Achieved as well as Target percentage values and navigate to Insert menu tab on the Excel ribbon.
+Step 1: Select Achieved and Target percentage values and navigate to the Insert menu tab on the Excel ribbon.

 Step 2: Within Insert Menu, under the Graphs section, click on Insert Column or Bar Chart dropdown menu and then select the Clustered Column chart under the 2-D Column Chart section.